Vault AI ($VAULT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vault AI Historical Price

-According to the latest data gathered on Vault AI live price page, the current price of Vault AI is 0.00201124USD.
-The circulating supply of Vault AI($VAULT) is 100.00M $VAULT , giving it a market capitalization of $201.12K.
+According to the latest data gathered on Vault AI live price page, the current price of Vault AI is 0.00202403USD.
+The circulating supply of Vault AI($VAULT) is 100.00M $VAULT , giving it a market capitalization of $202.40K.

 - 24-hour0.00%$ --$ --$ --